 “I don’t think the Russians would be willing to give up something to gain nothing from us,” Mattis said in his House testimony.
 He stopped short of saying that the United States would abandon the planned missile if Moscow complied with the treaty to his satisfaction: “I don’t want to say in advance of a negotiation.”

-Indeed, a group of senators wrote a letter to Mattis warning that the new policy could undermine decades of U.S. efforts to reduce the threat posed by nuclear weapons, CNBC reports.
+Notably, there are risks to proposing issues in the form of “sticks,” as the Trump administration’s gambit suggests.
+The U.S. demands could have set a new missile race in motion.
+Indeed, a group of senators wrote a letter warning Mattis that the new policy could undermine decades of U.S. efforts to reduce nuclear threats, CNBC reports.

 The offer, which, according to the New York Times, was designed to appeal to centrists and conservatives in Congress, came to Democrats with significant strings attached: Congress would have to create a $25 billion fund to pay for a border wall with Mexico, dramatically ramp up arrests and deportation of other undocumented immigrants, prevent citizens from sponsoring their foreign-born parents as citizens, and end a program set up to encourage migration from underrepresented countries.

 The more issues we are able to discuss, the easier it is for us to identify potential tradeoffs that will create value or break a stalemate.

 The White House said that if the offer wasn’t accepted, existing DACA recipients would face deportation when the program expired on March 5.
 Democrats called the offer a nonstarter, saying they would not sacrifice the well-being of other immigrants to protect the Dreamers.